 The Mineral Resource Estimate (“MRE”) tabulated above, is dated 28th February 2016 and is stated above a lower cut-off of 0.5 g/t gold.
 The Mineral Resource Report was completed by Rick Adams from Cube Consulting Pty Ltd.

 The reported Ore Reserves tabulated above are date 16 feb 2016 and have been compiled by Mr Harry Warries.
 Mr Warries is a Fellow of the Australasian Institute of Mining and Metallurgy and an employee of Mining Focus Consultants Pty Ltd. All stated Ore Reserves are completely included within the quoted Mineral Resources and are quoted in dry tonnes.

-Gold mineralisation at Petowal is hosted mainly within the Felsic Unit which is sandwiched between two basalt sheets and is associated with disseminated and veinlet pyrite, quartz-carbonate-chlorite alteration and veining and is typified by zones of bleaching and hydrothermal brecciation within both the felsic unit and part of the Lower Basalt Unit.
+Gold mineralisation is hosted mainly within the Felsic Unit which is sandwiched between two basalt sheets and is associated with disseminated and veinlet pyrite, quartz-carbonate-chlorite alteration and veining and is typified by zones of bleaching and hydrothermal brecciation within both the felsic unit and part of the Lower Basalt Unit.